 Brandeis University is a private, coeducational, nonsectarian institution of higher learning and research.
-Located in Waltham, Mass., it has more than 3,700 undergraduate students drawn from 50 states and more than 100 countries, and more than 2,000 graduate students, and its faculty of 357 includes nationally and internationally recognized teachers, scholars and researchers.
+Located in Waltham, Massachusetts, it has over 3,600 undergraduate students drawn from more than 50 states and territories and from more than 120 countries, and over 2,000 graduate students, and its faculty of 357 includes nationally and internationally recognized teachers, scholars and researchers.

 Founded in 1948 by members of the American Jewish community, Brandeis brings to American higher education a unique cultural perspective reflecting Jewish traditions of scholarship and community service and the commitment to social justice personified by Louis Dembitz Brandeis, the distinguished Supreme Court justice for whom the university is named.
 While Brandeis maintains a special relationship with the Jewish community, it is not affiliated with any religious organization, it offers no theological instruction and it welcomes students and faculty of all backgrounds and beliefs.